mathieu-benoit/hello-humanitec/docs/gke-advanced.md

 ```
 </details>

-_Note: Here, we create a Redis resource definition but in a near future, this will be a Spanner resource definition._
+_Note: Here we create a Redis resource definition but in a near future, this will be a Spanner resource type._

 ## [PA-HUM] Update the custom Service Account resource definition with the Workload Identity annotation for `cartservice`